mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 Through this process, I found that different hiring channels had drastically different returns on investment.

 The two metrics I care about are absolute number of qualified candidates and percentage of qualified candidates.
 I want a platform that can deliver me about 10-20 qualified candidates per role so that I have a decent pool of options to choose from.
-If the platform's signal-to-noise is so bad that I have to screen 3,000 people to find a handful who are qualified, it's not very valuable.
+If the platform's signal-to-noise is so bad that I have to screen 3,000 people to find a handful who are qualified, it's not valuable.

-For the purposes of this evaluation, I consider everyone who passed the resume screening to be a qualified candidate.
+For the purposes of this evaluation, I consider everyone who passed my resume screening to be a qualified candidate.
 I'm also only considering the applications for the five days when the job was open worldwide.
-This is partly because changing the location requirement biases the responses, and partly because I haven't finished processing all the applications from after that date.
+This is partly because changing the location requirement biases the responses, and partly because I haven't finished processing all the other applications.

 | Channel                                                      | Cost     | Total Candidates | Passed Initial Screen | Cost per Qualified Candidate | Trial Hires |
 | ------------------------------------------------------------ | -------- | ---------------- | --------------------- | ---------------------------- | ----------- |